radish-es/opensourcelaw/content/courses/Property/exercises/auto_insurance.md

-Consider how the concepts "law" and "market" are used and understood in the following example.
-In October 2003, the Nova Scotia Legislature introduced a bill with a number of amendments to automobile insurance laws in the province.
-The bill was drafted in response to increases in the cost of automobile insurance, which in Nova Scotia is provided through private corporations.
+In October 2003, the Government of Nova Scotia introduced a bill with proposed amendments to automobile insurance laws in the province.
+The bill was drafted in response to recent increases in the cost of automobile insurance, which in Nova Scotia is provided through private firms.
 Some of the proposed amendments included a temporary cap on insurance rates, a requirement that the Nova Scotia Insurance Review Board approve all insurers' risk-classification systems, and a cap on the amount of non-monetary loss (such as pain and suffering) that insurees can claim for minor injuries.

-Below is a Hansard excerpt of MLA Kevin Deveaux's response to the proposed bill, which was introduced by the provincial Progressive Conservative party.
-Deveaux was a member of the NDP.
+Below is an excerpt from the House of Assembly debates (Hansard) containing MLA Kevin Deveaux's response to the bill.
+The bill was introduced by the Progressive Conservative government; Deveaux was a member of the New Democratic Party.

-As you read the excerpt, see if you can identify ways in which Deveaux's comments demonstrate the three common assumptions about the market discussed above.
-How does Deveaux portray the automobile insurance market as neutral, natural, and necessary?
-Can you find anything in Deveaux's speech that contradicts this portrayal?
+As you read the excerpt below, can you identify the three common assumptions about law and the market economy in Deveaux's comments?
+To what extent does Deveaux portray the automobile insurance market as natural, neutral and necessary?
+Can you find anything in Deveaux's speech that contradicts these assumptions?
+Are there any rules about property hiding behind these debates?

 ---